 About the Author

-Chris is a Product Analyst at Near and is focused on bridging the gaps between product, design and data analytics.
+Chris is an Analyst at Near and is focused on bridging the gaps between product, design and data analytics.